topstephen/Web3_tutorial_Chinese/lesson-6/README.md

 6. Deploy contracts on the source chain: `npx hardhat deploy --tags sourcechain --network sepolia`.
 If you did not use sepolia and Amoy in the previous step, adjust the network name accordingly.

-7. Deploy contracts on the dest chain: `npx hardhat deploy --tags destchain --network holesky`.
+7. Deploy contracts on the dest chain: `npx hardhat deploy --tags destchain --network amoy`.
 If you did not use sepolia and Amoy in the previous step, adjust the network name accordingly.

 8. Mint nft: `npx hardhat mint-nft --network sepolia`